 On Vinted, makeshift packaging is commonplace: trash bags, reused kraft envelopes, crumpled recycled cardboard boxes.
 For a $5 T-shirt, that's fine.
 For an item costing more than $50, it's playing with fire.

 Why?
-Because in the event of a claim (lost, stolen, or damaged package), the Carrier insurers systematically examine the packaging.
+The tape, label, and backing are not professional grade, and there is a high risk that the bag will tear and/or the label will come off.
+How can you deliver a package without a shipping label?
+Because in the event of an incident (lost, stolen, or damaged package), the Carrier insurers systematically examine the packaging.
 Inadequate packaging = immediate exclusion from coverage, regardless of the declared value.

 The Professional Packaging Checklist